tribal2/tribal2/README.md

 - Implemented a private code repository using GitLab CE and set up GitLab Runner on external servers for CI jobs.

-- Oversaw various servers (Ubuntu, CentOS, Oracle Linux), installing and optimizing services such as Proxmox, Traefik, Samba, N8n, Minio, and more.
+- Supervised the maintenance and operation of various servers (Ubuntu, CentOS, RHEL), installing and optimizing services such as Proxmox, Traefik, Samba, N8n, Minio, and more.

 ### 💹 Financial Advisor
 📅 jun.
 2012 - sept.
 2014